PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 # Block C - Artificial Intelligence Scientist - Speech and Language

-Welcome to Block C!
-During the next 8 weeks we will explore one of the pillars of AI: Natural Language Processing (NLP).

-Collins dictionary defines natural language as "a language that has evolved naturally as a means of communication among people".
+Natural language is a language that has evolved naturally as a means of communication among people.
+We use natural language to communicate and think.
+Moreover, language is part of our cultural identity.
 Computer analysis of natural language is called Natural Language Processing (NLP).
-This is a multidisciplinary field combining linguistics, computer science and artificial intelligence.

-In this block you will train models that can predict the sentiment of tweets, translate English to French and much more.
+NLP is hard.
+A word can have multiple meanings, that is, **polysemous**. *Mouse* refers to an animal as well as computer hardware.
+Two words can be **synonyms**, meaning the same thing such as *happy* and *cheerful*.
+There are a lot of words that are not synonyms but can be **similar** such as *cat* and *dog*.
+The meaning of two words can be **related** in ways other than similarity (*coffee* and *cup*).
+Words also have **connotations**, meaning the reader's sentiment about the word. *Happy* has a positive connotation.
+Similar words can have different connotations. *Fake* and *replica* are similar words yet *fake* has a more negative connotation.

 ## Staff Members